OMNIA, ESPOO ADULT EDUCATION CENTRE

 • Course fees are not refunded even if the student drops the course.

-• Normal cancellation terms apply to individual courses included in the Open University curriculum, unless mentioned otherwise in the course description.
+• Normal cancellation conditions apply to individual courses included in the Open University curriculum, unless mentioned otherwise in the course description.

 • The Adult Education Centre has the right to change the teaching location, time of the course or change the course teacher.
 If necessary, the format of a course can be changed to be in-person, online or multiform.
 Changing the course implementation format does not affect the price of the course.